Apostolic United Brethren

 Religious scholar J. Gordon Melton characterised the group as "the more liberal branch of the Fundamentalist movement", as the group allows sexual relations apart from the strict purpose of procreation.

-The group came into the Hollywood spotlight with the release of the hit reality TV series Sister Wives aired in 2010.
+The group came into the Hollywood spotlight with the debut of the hit reality TV series Sister Wives in 2010.
+The show chronicles the lives of the Kody, Meri, Janelle, Christine, and Robyn Brown, who were AUB members for the first few years of the series.
+(As of 2025, the show is in its 19th season and most of the Brown family are no longer AUB members).

-The AUB furnished a detailed description of their beliefs and practices in August 2009 to the Utah Attorney General's "Polygamy Primer", which was later revised in 2011.
+The AUB furnished a detailed description of their beliefs and practices in August 2009 to the Utah Attorney General's "Polygamy Primer," which was later revised in 2011.
 This booklet is used to educate the law enforcement and social relief agencies involved with similar groups.

 The AUB is unrelated to other similarly named groups such as Churches of the Brethren and Apostolic Pentecostals.

 Membership

 As of 1998, there were approximately 10,000 members of the AUB, most of whom reside in Utah and Mexico.
 The headquarters of the AUB is in Bluffdale, Utah, where it has a chapel, a school, archives, and a sports field.